Why a Purposeful SP Retirement Plan is

 While all-in-one shopping might seem convenient, the lack of checks and balances allows for profits to be buried throughout the retirement plan in the form of investment expense ratios, sales loads, 12b-1 fees, commissions and other hidden compensation.

-Not only do supposed advisers on plans often charge fees well in excess of what a financial advisor typically charges, the advisors also tend to recommend including their company’s mutual funds, annuities, and ETFs in the plan’s investment choices.
-And advisers often earn bonuses for increasing the profitability of your plan for their company.
+Not only do supposed advisers on plans often charge fees well in excess of what a financial advisor typically charges, the advisors also tend to recommend their company’s mutual funds, annuities, and ETFs in the plan’s investment choices.
+And advisers often earn bonuses for increasing the profitability their employer earns off your plan.

 Additional RESOURCES & ARTICLES